-Worse, the $15-a-night “service” charge, which covered her Internet connection, beach chairs and towels, an in-room DVD player, and water and pool amenities, was added to her bill at the end of her stay.
+Even worse, the $15-a-night “service” charge, which included her Internet connection, beach chairs and towels, an in-room DVD player, and water and pool amenities, appeared on her bill at the end of her stay.

 “I didn’t know about the fees until I checked out,” she says.
-Nygaard, a corporate trainer from Dallas, who had booked the room through her travel agent, asked if the charge could be waived.
+Nygaard, a corporate trainer from Dallas, who had booked the room through her travel agent, inquired if they could waive the charge.
 She was in San Juan on business and didn’t use the pool, beach chairs or DVD player.

 No wonder.
 U.S. hotels collected an estimated $2.1 billion in resort fees in 2013, about double the amount from a decade ago.
 Customers hate these travel surcharges.
 They wish companies would just quote an honest rate that includes all required fees.

-Hilton apologized for Nygaard’s confusion, saying the company makes every effort to ensure that all mandatory fees for hotels in its system are disclosed.
+Hilton apologized for Nygaard’s confusion, stating the company makes every effort to disclose all mandatory fees for hotels in its system.

 But the truth is, the travel industry doesn’t care for these bait-and-switch practices, either.